Rapper Arrested For Fraud After Rapping About His Unemployment EDD Scam [Video]

-Rapper Nuke Bizzle arrested for EDD fraud after rapping about the unemployment scam of his in a music video.
+Rapper Nuke Bizzle has been arrested for EDD fraud after rapping about the unemployment scam of his in a music video.

 Over the past few months, we’ve seen several people arrested for abusing PPP loans meant to help small businesses.
-From rappers to former football players plenty of people have been charged for misusing the funds.
-Unemployment scams are a bit different they are harder to catch and usually, the people getting arrested for it are from tips.
-In the case of rapper Nuke Bizzle, his recent arrest came from his self snitching in his own music video according to CBS Los Angeles.
+From rappers to former football players, plenty of people have been charged for misusing the funds.
+Unemployment scams are a bit different–they are harder to catch and usually, the people getting arrested for it are from tips.
+In the case of rapper Nuke Bizzle, his recent arrest came from his self snitching in his own music video, according to CBS Los Angeles.

 Baines was arrested Sept.
 23 by Las Vegas police and was found to be in possession of eight EDD debit cards, seven of which were in the names of other people, according to an affidavit filed with the criminal complaint against Baines.